Daniel Scott scored in the 90th minute and goalkeeper Bryan

 More to come later.

-Nathan Adrian swam the anchor
+Nathan Adrian swam the

-Americans secure a gold medal at the FINA World Swimming
+the Americans secure a gold medal at the FINA World Swimming

 Championships early Sunday morning.